omsimos/react-highlight-popover/README.md

 - 🎨 Fully customizable popover content and styling
 - 📏 Configurable minimum selection length
 - 🖱️ Automatic positioning based on text selection
-- 🎛️ Customizable offset for fine-tuning popover position
+- 🎛️ Customizable offset for adjusting popover position
 - 🔄 Event callbacks for selection and popover lifecycle
 - 🔌 Extensible architecture for advanced use cases